Civil Rights Archive

 Access county level demographic information by logging into the Civil Rights Archive on SharePoint.

 And Justice For All

 The And Justice for All poster must also be displayed wherever and whenever you deliver programming, as well as in every MSU Extension office location.
-In addition, electronic versions that can be used when conducting programs using PowerPoint is available below.
+In addition, electronic versions that can be used when conducting programs using PowerPoint are available below.
 Hard copy posters can be obtained by contacting Anne Brooks at email@example.com

 MSU is an affirmative-action, equal-opportunity employer.
 Michigan State University Extension programs and materials are open to all without regard to race, color, national origin, gender, gender identity, religion, age, height, weight, disability, political beliefs, sexual orientation, marital status, family status or veteran status.
 (Abbreviated Statement)

 - Which Anti-Discrimination Statement should you use?